Find out if you need to pay Tobacco Products Duty if you make or import tobacco, how much it is and when you can suspend or defer payment.

 - cigarette rag and expanded tobacco if it can be smoked without further processing

-- herbal smoking products that do not contain tobacco or a tobacco substitute
+- herbal smoking products that don’t contain tobacco or tobacco substitute

-Provided specific conditions are met, Tobacco Products Duty is not due on:
+If specific conditions are met, you also don’t need to pay Tobacco Products Duty on:

 - samples drawn for test by official bodies